antham/cultura/README.md

 # Submitting a new provider

-If you have an idea of a source of fact that could be added to cultura open an issue and let discuss about it.
+If you have an idea for a source of facts that could be added to cultura, feel free to create an issue and provide the necessary details and reasoning behind your suggestion.